sandbergja/sandbergja.github.com/_posts/2015-11-19-eg-xml-options.md

 Where open-ils namespace is set to http://open-ils.org/spec/holdings/v1 and LBCCLIB is the shortname for the branch I care about.
 Note that Supercat returns a _lot_ of data, so it could be much faster.

 ##SRU

+Unlike supercat, which relies on Evergreen-specific namespaces, SRU is a widely-adopted standard.

 Record schema: MARCXML version 1.1